SwathyRavi/CPU-Burst-time-prediction/README.md

 # CPU-BURST-TIME-PREDICTION

-The demand of scheduling algorithm arises in modern times as per the necessity of performing more than one process at a time.
-FCFS, SJF, RR and priority algorithms are the different scheduling algorithms used for scheduling.
-Shortest Job First (SJF) is not practically implemented since operating system doesn’t know the execution time called as burst time of a process in prior.
-• Generated live data of the running process from the system using a Python module.
-A data frame is generated out of this data and implemented a machine learning model for predicting the burst time of the next incoming process thereby eliminating the challenges faced by SJF algorithm.
+In older days, uniprocessor system handles the execution of single process at a time.
+In current, we need to run multiple process within time entitled as ‘Multi processing’.
+The requirement for scheduling emerges from the prerequisite of multiprocessing that helps to choose which process among queue would be allotted to CPU for execution.
+Thus, we use different scheduling algorithm named as First Come First Serve, Round Robin, Shortest Job First and Priority for scheduling out in different means.
+Shortest Job First (SJF) is notvirtually implemented due to the fact that operating system doesn’t know the execution time termed as burst period of a process before.
+Numerous methods such as exponential averaging, simple averaging method exists for predicting the burst time hypothetically.
+Thus, aims to develop a machine learning model for predicting the burst time of a process in factual.
+A Hybrid SJF algorithm is implemented and matched its performance with other algorithms stated and witnessed that the newly proposed hybrid algorithm indicates enhanced performance